Many Body Theory

 The energy gap is describe by the Weiss field, where

-The gap is This gap is caused by non-zero density of Cooper pair at the ground state.
+This gap is caused by non-zero density of Cooper pair at the ground state.

 The Weiss field can be decomposed into magnitude and direction parts.